White Sapote (Multi-Grafted)

 Multi grafted with the following varieties: ‘Chris’, ‘Kampong’, ‘Sue Belle', 'Vista' and an unknown variety.

 This tree showcases the fascinating world of grafting.
-Currently the tree has 6 different varieties of White Sapote (see if you can spot all of the graft unions) which not only adds interest to a tree but also improves pollination (and thus fruit set) and can stretch the productive season as some varieties fruit sooner and others later in the season.
-Usually has a summer and winter crop.
+Currently the tree has five different varieties of White Sapote (see if you can spot all of the graft unions).
+This improves cross-pollination, which is very important for fruit-set in White Sapotes.
+It also can stretch the productive season as some varieties fruit sooner and others later in the season.
+This tree usually has a summer and winter crop.

 Multi grafted with the following varieties: ‘Chris’, ‘Kampong’, ‘Sue Belle', 'Vista' and an unknown variety.

 This tree showcases the fascinating world of grafting.
-Currently the tree has 6 different varieties of White Sapote (see if you can spot all of the graft unions) which not only adds interest to a tree but also improves pollination (and thus fruit set) and can stretch the productive season as some varieties fruit sooner and others later in the season.
-Usually has a summer and winter crop.
+Currently the tree has five different varieties of White Sapote (see if you can spot all of the graft unions).
+This improves cross-pollination, which is very important for fruit-set in White Sapotes.
+It also can stretch the productive season as some varieties fruit sooner and others later in the season.
+This tree usually has a summer and winter crop.

 - Take care to locate the graft points before commencing any pruning.

-- Pruning - when young, encourage branching by removing flowers and pinching out the terminal bud (the topmost bud).
-Remove branches that are poorly attached (either too narrow or horizontal).
-Prune for 2 years and then leave to grow.
-Once more mature take the top off if too tall - the top branches can shade out the lower branches and it is these branches that we want to bear fruit and are easier to reach and manage.
+- Once more mature take the top off to maintain picking height - the top branches can shade out the lower branches and it is these branches that we want to bear fruit and are easier to reach and manage.

 - Feed with an organic citrus fertiliser in spring and autumn.